UT Grow Your Own

-Grow Your Own is transforming workforce development in Tennessee by serving working learners and employers in communities across the state.
+UT’s Grow Your Own Initiatives are strengthening Tennessee’s educator workforce through mentorship, workforce pathways, and innovative educator preparation partnerships.
 Through accessible certification pathways, creative funding models and hands-on learning, the program supports both employers and working learners while strengthening Tennessee’s workforce.

 Contact